intrepidusgroup/imdmtools/README.md

 # Server Setup

-The server code is a direct copy from [Intrepidus Group's blackhat presentation](https://intrepidusgroup.com/).
+The server code based on and heavily takes from [Intrepidus Group's blackhat presentation](https://intrepidusgroup.com/).
 Copy over the **mdm-server/server** directory you put the enrollment profile and certificates in to your server.
-You will need to install the following:

 You must have the following installed on the server:
   * Openssl